 Click each day to expand.

-Today begins with a dramatic walk alongside Loch Scavaig with the impressive Cuillin Mountains to the west.
-The underfoot is on mainly good track with spectacular views all around before an ascent at Loch Coruisk that is rewarded by a walk in Glen Sligachan to end at the iconic Sligachan Hotel.
-A recommended optional extra is to take the Bella Jane boat trip from Elgol across Loch Scavaig to meet up with the track leading through the Cuillins and onwards to Sligachan.
-It is best to book this in advance by phone or email.
-On arrival in Sligachan telephone to request your pre-arranged transfer to Portree.
+This morning take a private taxi transfer to Elgol.
+At no extra charge, you can ask the driver to stop off at Glasnakillie Peninsula overlooking Loch Slapin, to walk the additional 3 km over to Elgol, if time permits.Begin the dramatic walk alongside Loch Scavaig with the impressive Black Cuillin Mountains to the west.
+The underfoot is on mainly good track with spectacular views all around before reaching Loch Coruisk before descending into Glen Sligachan to end at the iconic Sligachan Hotel.
+A recommended optional extra is to take the Bella Jane boat trip from Elgol across Loch Scavaig with a hillside ascent to meet up with the track leading through the Cuillins and onwards to Sligachan.
+It is best to book this boat trip in advance by phone or email.
+On arrival in Sligachan, telephone to request your pre-arranged transfer to Portree.
 Overnight Portree

-Take the early morning public bus for a number of walk options available from Portree on this last day of walking.
-1 – Return by public bus to Sligachan and enjoy an easy walk along the coastal path bordering Loch Sligachan before turning north through the small settlements of Ollach and Camastianevaig with the Isle of Raasay on your right before reaching Portree, the picturesque capital of Skye.
+Today and tomorrow you are at leisure to choose your own walk from the guidebook provided.
+You are based in Portree for 2 full days and can take the early morning public bus to many parts of the island.
+Some of our favourite choices are:1 – Return by public bus to Sligachan and enjoy an easy walk along the coastal path bordering Loch Sligachan before turning north through the small settlements of Ollach and Camastianevaig with the Isle of Raasay on your right before reaching Portree, the picturesque capital of Skye.
 Distance 11.5 miles / 19 km 2 -The Old Man of Storr – for an unforgettable end to your walk on Skye take the morning bus north on the main A865 road and climb up Storr in the Trotternish Ridge for the iconic view over the island to the east and south.
 Distance 2.5 miles / 3.8 km 3 – Alternatively try the Quiraing walk, which is a 2 hour loop, returning you to the same point (the carpark) just off the main A865 road at Staffin, 10 miles north of Storr.
 This is still part of Trotternish and can also be accessed on a single track road from Uig on the west coast.
 Overall this is a more demanding walk and care should be taken.
 Distance 4.25 miles / 6.8 km 5 – The Fairy Pools and Talisker Distillery Located towards the south–west of Portree take an early morning public bus to Carbost before walking on road (B8009) to the crystal clear water of the Fairy Pools on the River Brittle.
 Spend some time among the waterfalls and pools (swimming is possible in summer) before walking back through Glen Brittle north to Carbost and visiting the Talisker Distillery (Guided Tour £10.00 per person, which we will book in advance) before taking the late afternoon bus back to Portree to end a fantastic day.
-Distance 5.2 miles / 8.4 km
+Distance 5.2 miles / 8.4 km Overnight Portree

 Depart Portree with a choice of destinations: Inverness, Fort William or Glasgow or extend a further night to explore more optional routes.